chyeon97/chyeon97/README.md

 ### 👋  Hi there!
-I'm studing Frontend using React 🖥.
+I'm studying Frontend using React 🖥.
 ### I'm still looking for a job, but I'm trying to become a Frontend developer 👩🏻‍💻

 ### 💪 Skills